 |Heard Group||Epigenetic mechanisms in development and disease|

-|Hentze Group||Cytoplasmic gene regulation and molecular medicine|
+|Hentze Group||RNA biology, metabolism and molecular medicine|

-In investigating the mechanisms and forces that determine cell shape in Drosophila, the Leptin Group studies two cell types.
+In investigating the mechanisms and forces that determine cell shape in Drosophila, the Leptin group studies two cell types.
 They look at how the cells at the tips of the fruit fly’s tracheal system rearrange their components as they grow rapidly and branch out to carry air to the animal’s tissues.
 And at the tissue level, the group investigates how forces generated by single cells give the embryo’s ventral furrow its final shape.
 The group also studies medaka and zebrafish to understand how signals from damaged cells are recognised by the innate immune system.
 They are developing methods to assay immune and stress responses in real time as the fish’s cells encounter pathogens and stress signals.